discocompute/examples/sdk/python_sdk_custom_docker_demo/README.md

 4. Check the results.

-	We download the result back on the current directory.
-You should be able to see two new jpg files =)
+	The code downloads the result back on the current directory.
+You should be able to see two new jpg files on your local current directory.